Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-3.md

 However, with an external library like **React Hook Form**, we can simplify form handling.

 React Hook Form provides built-in properties and functions that help us **control form state more efficiently**.

+# Applying Validations

+With **React Hook Form**, we can easily apply basic HTML validations (like `required`, `minLength`, etc.).

+React Hook Form will **only submit the form if all validations pass**.
+If the form is invalid, submission will be blocked automatically.